theradiooperator/trumpsholodomor/README.md

 ## ["I could stand in the middle of 5th Avenue and shoot somebody and I wouldn’t lose voters."](https://www.snopes.com/fact-check/donald-trump-fifth-avenue-comment/) — Donald J. Trump

 We do not believe we are trivialising the mass starvation of millions of Ukrainians under Stalin, nor does it matter that Stalin might not have said the above.
+(If the argument that the Stalin quote at least captures sentiment he actually expressed is true, it makes the Trump quote even more telling.)

 Our calling the Holodomor into mind is not meant as a strict comparison of severity or even of the exact crime.
 It is to recognize the cold, sociopathic, Death-Cult-like narcissism of Trump, the cult of personality surrounding him, and the disinformation spewing so blatantly from the highest office.
 It is to note that we, humanity, have seen this before.